slevithan/regex-recursion/README.md

 ## Sugar free

-Template tag `rregex` is sugar for applying recursion support via a postprocessor with tag `regex`.
+Template tag `rregex` is sugar for using tag `regex` and applying recursion support via a postprocessor.
 You can also add recursion support the verbose way:

 ```js
 import {regex} from 'regex';